 The FDA and the National Institutes of Health have identified regulatory barriers as one of five key difficulties with bringing new drugs, devices and diagnostics to market.
 According to the National Institutes of Health, the need is to “modernize our evaluation and approval processes to ensure that innovative products reach the patients who need them, when they need them.”

 The Regulatory Science Program is co-directed by Leila Barraza, JD, MPH, assistant professor in the Mel and Enid Zuckerman College of Public Health, and Elizabeth Hall-Lipsy, JD, MPH, assistant professor in the College of Pharmacy.
 Tara Sklar, JD, MPH, professor of health law at the James E. Rogers College of Law, is the director of the Graduate Certificate in Regulatory Science.
-Christopher Robertson, JD, PhD, associate dean for research and innovation at the James E. Rogers College of Law, serves as faculty chair of the program.

 This Graduate Certificate in Regulatory Science offers a 13-credit (four courses at 3 credits each, plus a 1-credit colloquium).
 The courses cover core competencies in regulatory science, including how the U.S. Food and Drug Administration is structured and regulates drugs, biologics, devices and diagnostics, from early discovery to bringing products to the market.
 Courses also feature an in-depth focus on policies, ethics, and regulations for clinical trials and marketing responsibilities.